 The roots of Rhenus’ history, which goes back to 1912, lie in inland waterway transport and we have continually expanded our services in this field in conjunction with our customers and adapted them to the latest technology.
 Many specialist company units within the Rhenus Group are available to assist you with a broad range of services related to inland waterway transport.

 Rhenus operates its own fleet of motorised cargo vessels and also has access to additional shipping space that can be planned in a flexible manner.
 We use both to transport your products quickly and efficiently in line with your wishes.
 We can also ensure that other inland waterway vessels are supplied with fuel and lubricants from our bunker boats.
 Because of our many years of experience in this business, we can handle containers, bulk commodities, break bulk cargo, suction goods, bulk solids, bulk materials and other goods and project loads with the necessary sector expertise for you.
-By making use of the complete Rhenus network, we can organise the full inland waterway transport chain, including the pick-up and final delivery runs, using road and rail services alongside the inland waterways.
+By making use of the complete Rhenus network, we can organise the full inland waterway transport chain, including the pick-up and final delivery runs, using truck transport and railway transport services alongside the inland waterways.

 Compact network of branches

 Our compact network of branches includes many inland waterway terminals on the most important rivers in continental Europe, e.g. the Rhine, Main and Danube; customers can use them for transhipment and warehouse logistics too.
 They also serve as the starting and finishing points for the transport services that we organise and provide on inland waterways.
 The Rhenus inland waterway services are also closely linked to the short-sea shipping handled by coastal vessels, which often make their way far inland.